HyVar/hyvar-rec/README.md

 Check Features Modality
 ----------------------

-HyVarRec can be used to provide the list of the dead and mandatory features.
+HyVarRec can be used to provide the list of the dead and false optional features.
-Dead features are those for which in any context they can not be selected.
+Dead features are optional features that can not be selected.
-Mandatory features instead are those that are not dead and for any context they must be always selected to have a valid configuration.
+Mandatory features instead are optional features that must be selected.
 The check can be done by running the following POST request.

 ```